 About

 Hi!
-I am Jose, a doctor in Physics by the Universidad Autónoma of Madrid, Spain, since 2019.
+I am Jose, a Ph.D in Physics by the Universidad Autónoma of Madrid, Spain, since 2019.
 I am an expert in simulating electronic properties of materials.
 After finishing my PhD in Madrid, I worked as a Postdoctoral Research Associate in Bremen and Hamburg, as well as a Software Developer and Data Managener in the FAIRmat project, at the Humboldt University of Berlin.
 Now, I have a permanent position at the Bundesanstalt für Materialforschung und -prüfung (BAM) working as a Senior Data Manager.

 Research